2 Easy Ways to Backup Specific Folders in Windows 10

-Like Windows 8/8.1, Windows 10 has a built-in file backup tool, File History, which help users automatic backup all the folders saved on user account folders as well as files in subfolders.
+Like Windows 8/8.1, Windows 10 has a built-in file backup tool, File History, which helps users automatically backup all the folders saved on user account folders as well as files in subfolders.

 It will monitor the changes for backed up files, whether deleted or added, then backup automatically.
 What's more, you backup files on Windows 10 external hard drive, network location, USB flash drive.
 After a period of time, you will have many previous versions of Windows 10 data so that you can get back in time.

-Unlike previous versions, Windows 10 file history add a new feature called "Add a Folder" that can help users backup specific folders.
-It's smart and flexible, let's have a closer look.
+Unlike previous versions, Windows 10 File History adds a new feature called "Add a Folder" that can help users backup specific folders.
+It's smart and flexible.

-As known, the most obvious advantage of backing up files or folders in Windows 10 is to ensure data security and keep files up-to-date.
-For users who use some folders on a regular basis are likely to change files, add files, delete files on these folders.
+As known, the most obvious advantage of backing up files or folders in Windows 10 is to ensure data security and the continuity of your digital life or work.

-In addition, if you don't create a file history backup, you may lose your files once and forever when something unexpected happens, such as, disk failure, virus, malware, fire, flood etc. And you never know when.
+- Data Loss Prevention: You change, add, and delete files in specific folders on a regular basis.
+If you don't create a file history backup, you may lose your files once and forever when something unexpected happens, such as accidental deletion, disk failure, system crashes, fire, flood, etc.

 Turn on File History in Windows 10 and automatically backup files from one folder to another with the following steps.
-If you want to backup system, you can use "Backup and Restore (Windows 7)".
+If you want to backup system, you can use "Backup and Restore (Windows 7)" in the backup settings.

 Step 1.
 Connect an external hard drive to your computer and make sure it can be detected.
 Then, directly type “file history” in the search box and choose "Backup settings" from the final result list.

 Step 2.
-In the initial backup window, click "+" next to Add a drive and select the prepared external hard drive.
+In the initial backup window, click "+ Add a drive" button and select the prepared external hard drive.
 Then, you will see an on/off button under a new link "Automatically back up my files" and turn it on if it shows off.